jansucan/diff-dd/README.md

 ## Options

 ```-s``` sets the sector size by which the files will be processed
 (default is 512 B).
-In can be used to control granularity of
+It can be used to control granularity of
 differential backup.

 ```-b``` sets the size of the buffer for the sectors of the input and